iter8-tools/iter8/mkdocs/docs/concepts/experimentoverview.md

         iterationsPerLoop: 12
     ```

-## How iter8 runs an experiment
+## How Iter8 runs an experiment
-1. iter8 determines if it is safe to start an experiment using its *target acquisition* algorithm.
+1. Iter8 determines if it is safe to start an experiment using its [concurrency policy](http://localhost:8000/usage/experiment/target/#concurrent-experiments).

-2. When the experiment starts, iter8 runs tasks specified under `spec.actions.start` such as setting up or updating resources needed for the experiment.
+2. When the experiment starts, Iter8 runs the tasks specified under `spec.actions.start` such as setting up or updating resources needed for the experiment.

-3. During each iteration, iter8 evaluates app versions based on `spec.criteria`, determines the `winner`, and optionally shifts traffic towards the `winner`.
+3. During each iteration, Iter8 evaluates app versions based on `spec.criteria`, determines the `winner`, and optionally shifts traffic towards the `winner`.

-4. When the experiment finishes, iter8 runs tasks specified under `spec.actions.finish` such as version promotion.
+4. When the experiment finishes, Iter8 runs tasks specified under `spec.actions.finish` such as version promotion.

 ## Experiment spec in-brief
 A brief explanation of the key stanzas in an experiment spec is given below.